Anastasiya Kvitko, Instagram’s ‘Russian Kim Kardashian’ Busts Out Of Lacy Lingerie Bodysuit In New Video

 Kvitko doesn’t give too much away in this video clip, as its intent is to drive her Instagram followers to download her personal app to see more.
 Anastasiya, like a number of other Instagram models these days, is working to drive traffic from their free social media pages to places where they can boost their brand and entice people to subscribe to or purchase various opportunities to see more sultry photos and videos.

-The lacy bodysuit is also shows off Anastasiya’s hips and legs as it is cut high to show off plenty of skin.
-As the video run, Kvitko plays with her long dark hair and runs a hand over her curvacous figure.
+The lacy bodysuit also shows off Anastasiya’s hips and legs as it is cut high to show off plenty of skin.
+As the video runs, Kvitko plays with her long dark hair and runs a hand over her curvaceous figure.
 The Russian model didn’t note which brand she chose to wear for this revealing video, although she is known to have big love for brands like Fashion Nova, PrettyLittleThing, and Oh Polly.

 ???? @alotofblurryhere Missing this❤️ pic.twitter.com/R7VlbolllJ